 Approximately 8 million metric tons of plastic enters the oceans each year, with rivers contributing to a significant portion of that amount.
-In 2016, the U.S. generated 42.0Mt of plastic waste, the largest amount of any country in the world, and was the third largest contributor of mismanaged plastic waste to the coastal environment globally. \
+In 2016, the U.S. generated 42.0Mt of plastic waste, the largest amount of any country in the world, and was the third largest contributor of mismanaged plastic waste to the coastal environment globally.

-"Today is the latest of many exciting events along the river, and we applaud the Mayors from along the Mississippi River for tackling the critical challenge of plastic pollution in our rivers and marine environments," said Barbara Hendrie, Director of UN Environment Programme's North America Office.
+"Today is the first of many exciting events along the river, and we applaud the Mayors from along the Mississippi River for tackling the critical challenge of plastic pollution in our rivers and marine environments," said Barbara Hendrie, Director of UN Environment Programme's North America Office.
 "With just 9% of all plastic being recycled globally, we have to work together to address the way we produce, use and dispose of single-use plastic."

 "Citizen science allows us to work together with communities to capture data on what is entering the environment, close to the source," said Jenna Jambeck, Distinguished Professor in Environmental Engineering at the University of Georgia and National Geographic Fellow.
 "This scale of data collection would be impossible without the participation of thousands of community members along the river to inform upstream solutions to plastic pollution."
 The data collected will generate a critical baseline for decision-makers in both the private and public sectors, against which to judge the success of their efforts to reduce plastic pollution flowing into the river and to inspire effective policy action.

 Communities along the length of the Mississippi River have joined the effort to combat plastic pollution.
-Baton Rouge, LA hosted the first event last week on April 10, and St. Louis, MO will hosted one last Saturday, April 17.
+Saint Louis, MO (April 17), and St. Paul, MN (April 24) will host events later this month.
 Each community has fielded an app, Marine Debris Tracker.